GENIVI/ramses-blender/README.md

 $cmake -DCMAKE_INSTALL_PREFIX=<path_to_install> -DBLENDER_ADDONS_PATH=<path_to_blender_addons_directory> ..
 $make install
 ```
+Since RAMSES comes with -Werror set by default, it is common for the build process to fail for very minor warnings.
+If this happens, unset ```ramses-sdk_WARNINGS_AS_ERRORS``` via cmake-gui or similar.

 Make sure you have the dependencies installed.
 RAMSES lists its dependencies in its own [README](https://github.com/GENIVI/ramses/blob/master/README.md), as does the [Python bindings](https://github.com/GENIVI/ramses-python/).

 You need to specify Blender's add-on directory - it is usually under **version/scripts/addons_contrib**.